Alternative Powertrains | Cargo Management | Higher Productivity Vehicles

 Motor carriers also rely on a variety of private systems to match freight demand to truck availability.
 One fleet found improvements in data accuracy allowed them to further build out loads.
 Further, the emergence of load boards, which use the internet and/or cell phones, to match freight loads to truck availability are another practice which is reducing empty miles.

-Transponders, including radio frequency identification devices (RFID) tags, in addition to cell phone can also be used to optimize cargo management.
+Transponders, including radio frequency identification devices (RFID) tags, in addition to cell phones can also be used to optimize cargo management.
 Transponders can be used to monitor and track the location of trailers, intermodal containers, and cargo in real-time.
 These devices also allow the identification of trucks in order to bypass weight stations, tolls plaza and at security check points.

 Companies that operate their own fleet of trucks to support their primary business (i.e., private fleets) may be able to maximize their utilization of trailer space with compact packaging and innovative loading techniques.
 For example, Walmart found that the use of a two-step safety stool increased trailer fills by nearly 3 percent.
 In addition, a new load designer system in their grocery operations identifies unused space and more accurately designates pallet positions for optimal loading/off-loading.